-- The health benefits of Parvatasana are improved body balance and posture.
+- The health benefits of Parvatasana is improving body balance and posture.

 - The practice of Seated Mountain Pose works to the spine and straightens the muscles of the back and enhances the functioning of the internal organs.

-- When you practice this regularly, then your body becomes strong and the looseness of the body also gets removed.
+- When you practice this regularly, then your body becomes strong and the looseness of the body also removes.